karotkriss/Utils/README.md

 <h1 align="center">Utils JS API for Frappe/ERPNEXT</h1>

 <div align="center">
-	Easily interact with frappe's form object and improve UX with tab Navigations
+	Easily interact with frappe's form object, workflows and improve UX with tab Navigations
 	<br>
 	<br>
 	<div style="text-align: justify; text-justify: inter-word;">
 	Utils.js is a collection of utility functions for Frappe forms.
-It simplifies common tasks such as form navigation, field management, and validation byautomatically operating on the global `cur_frm`.
-Whether you’re just startingout or an experienced developer, Utils.js offers a comprehensive API to help you build cleaner and more user-friendly Frappe applications.
+It simplifies common tasks such as form navigation, field management, workflow management and validation by automatically operating on the global `cur_frm`.
+Whether you’re just starting out or an experienced developer, Utils.js offers a comprehensive API to help you build cleaner and more user-friendly Frappe applications.
 	</div>
 </div>
 </div>